Skip to content

 from ultralytics.utils.benchmarks import benchmark

-# Benchmark on GPU
+# Run benchmark on GPU (device 0)

-benchmark(model="yolov8n.pt", data="coco8.yaml", imgsz=640, half=False, device=0)
+benchmark(model="yolo11n.pt", data="coco8.yaml", imgsz=640, half=False, device=0)

-yolo benchmark model=yolov8n.pt data='coco8.yaml' imgsz=640 half=False device=0
+yolo benchmark model=yolo11n.pt data='coco8.yaml' imgsz=640 half=False device=0

 For more details, refer to the Benchmark Guide.

-Real-time object tracking can be achieved using the track mode in Ultralytics YOLOv8.
+Real-time object tracking can be achieved using the track mode in Ultralytics YOLO11.
 This mode extends object detection capabilities to track objects across video frames or live feeds.
 Use the following example to enable tracking:

 Example